An Analogue of Milnor's Invariants for Knots in 3-Manifolds: Background

 \end{proof}

 This lemma first tells us that the nilpotent quotients of the fundamental group of a knot in $S^3$ will not tell us any new concordance information, as we might expect as there is nothing for the knot to ``link" with in the first place since $S^3$ is simply connected.
 Therefore, in the case of knots and links in $S^3$, these lower central series quotients will only be useful for studying links.
 As we will show, this is not the case for knots in arbitrary $3$-manifolds.
 Furthermore, Lemma \ref{lem:foundation} indicates that if we want to determine if an $n$-component link is non-trivial in concordance, we should examine whether the lower central series quotients of its link group are isomorphic to the lower central series quotients of a corresponding free group.
 One major difficulty is the lower central series quotients of free groups on $n > 1$ letters become unwieldy quite quickly.
 We can detect whether these quotients are isomorphic using a clever group presentation.
+Recall that the fundamental group consists of based homotopy classes, however, since in this article we work in nilpotent quotients of fundamental groups and changing the basepoint corresponds to conjugation, we will suppress the basing from discussion as in Section 3 of \cite{cochranmemoir}.